vietanhdev/facecam/README.md

 - **NOTE**:
     + If you build with Release mode, `cd build-win\Release`.
     + Only after you run `windeployqt.exe  .\ml-cam.exe` successfully, you can run the excutable file `ml-cam.exe`.

+## REFERENCES

+- In this project, we use code from:
+    + Dark Theme for Qt5 by Juergen Skrotzky: [https://github.com/Jorgen-VikingGod/Qt-Frameless-Window-DarkStyle](https://github.com/Jorgen-VikingGod/Qt-Frameless-Window-DarkStyle).
+    + Code to generate time string from: [https://stackoverflow.com/questions/15957805/extract-year-month-day-etc-from-stdchronotime-point-in-c](https://stackoverflow.com/questions/15957805/extract-year-month-day-etc-from-stdchronotime-point-in-c).